dmitriz/aligna/USAGE_GUIDE.md

 ## 🔄 Adapting to Your Context

+### For Open Source Projects

-- **For Open Source Projects**: Focus on clear contribution guidelines and community standards
+Focus on clear contribution guidelines and community standards.

+#### For Academic Papers

-- **For Academic Papers**: Emphasize clarity of methodology and strength of conclusions
+Emphasize clarity of methodology and strength of conclusions.

+#### For Design Reviews

-- **For Design Reviews**: Adapt to include user experience considerations and design principles
+Adapt to include user experience considerations and design principles.

 Remember that Aligna is a framework, not a strict rulebook.
 Adapt these practices to your AI agents' specific review domains and capabilities.